Shopping Cart

 15% OFF 2 or more items* code: MYBUNDLE15

-According to the American Academy of Pediatrics (AAP), swaddling is an effective way to help your baby sleep better and reduce wakeups due to startle reflex.
-Some studies have even shown that swaddling can reduce the risk of Sudden Infant Death Syndrome (SIDS), and many parents swear by it.
+Swaddling is an effective way to help your baby sleep better and reduce wakeups due to startle reflex.

 However, in order to be effective, you need to learn how to swaddle your baby properly with safe swaddling techniques.
-Your pediatrician may have showed you how to safely swaddle a newborn with a traditional swaddling blanket at a hospital nursery before taking your newborn home.
+Your pediatrician may have shown you how to swaddle a baby with a traditional swaddling blanket at a hospital nursery before taking your newborn home.

-Luckily, the Zen Swaddle’s design makes it even easier to get the perfect fit—no complicated folding or tucking required!
+But, what if we told you that is not the best way to swaddle a newborn?
+Instead, you should invest in the best weighted swaddle.
+The Zen Swaddle’s design makes it even easier to get the perfect fit—no complicated folding or tucking required!

 Ensure that the weighted parts are placed as shown; the center on the baby’s chest and the side weights flat against the baby’s left side and right side—not under their body or right or left arm and not on the surface on which the baby is laying.

-If baby is over 1 month and 23” in height: Place the legs over the pouch.
+If your baby is over 1 month and 23” in height: Place the legs over the pouch.

 How to Swaddle - a snug fit